-This is the story of Harry’s first year at Hogwarts School of Witchcraft and Wizardry.
+Harry Potter and the Sorcerer’s Stone is the story of Harry’s first year at Hogwarts School of Witchcraft and Wizardry.
 It is a story of friendship, self-discovery, and overcoming challenges.
 It is the first of a seven-book series.

 This series is the most cohesive children’s series ever written.

 JK Rowling created a world and vocabulary of wizards that are interesting, thrilling, and keeps you wanting more.

 You will fall in love with Opal, a young girl whose mother left her and called her father “the preacher” and Winn Dixie, a mangy mutt that Opal found in Winn Dixie who loves to sing and is afraid of thunderstorms.
 You will laugh when Opal takes Winn Dixie to church and cry when Winn Dixie can’t be found.
 Everything happened because of Winn Dixie, including all of Opal’s new friendships.

 This is an award-winning novel of friendship, evokes every emotion.
 Children’s author, Kate DiCamillo, has several living books, including The Tale of Despereaux, The Miraculous Journey of Edward Tulane, and The Mercy Watson series.

 In The Lorax, the reader learns the lesson to speak up and stand up for those who can’t.

 We follow the story of the Lorax as he tries to get people to see the beauty of the Truffula trees and to stop using them before they run out.

 It is a story of conservation and responsibility.
 This Dr. Seuss’ book has a great message and is easy to read.